 Other interesting facts about Budapest Parliament

-- The Hungarian Parliament house has more than 12.5 miles (20 kilometres) of staircases, and 691 rooms
+- The Budapest Parliament house has more than 12.5 miles (20 kilometres) of staircases, and 691 rooms

 - Half a million precious stones and 40kg (88lbs) of gold were used in its construction

-- The Parliament is so big and detailed that it is almost always being renovated
+- The Budapest Parliament is so big and detailed that it is almost always being renovated

 - There are 242 sculptures on the walls, inside and out.